 The system can nondestructively visualize up to 209 Megapixel (14450x14450 pixels) virtual slices through objects, more than 2600 such slices after a single scan using newly developed 16Mp and 11Mp X-ray detectors in up to three offset positions.
 Due to phase-contrast enhancement, object details as small as 0.4µm can be detected.
 The innovative flexible acquisition geometry of the SkyScan 1272 scanner is particularly advantageous over intermediate resolution levels, where scans are several times faster (to obtain the same or better image quality) compared to micro-CT systems with a fixed source-detector design.

-For any sample, which may be up to 75mm in diameter, the system can automatically optimize x-ray energy and energy filtering using a new maintenance-free X-ray source and automatic 6-position filter changer.
-Large format imaging has been supported by the world's fastest hierarchical (InstaRecon®) and multithreaded GPU-accelerated 3D-reconstruction and realistic visualization by surface and volume rendering.
-The system includes a built-in precision micro-positioning stage and can scan samples during compression, tension, cooling or heating.
-An optional 16-position automatic sample changer allows the adding, removing, and replacing of samples without interrupting a live scanning process.
-Automatic magnification adjustment and scanning protocol optimization is available for individual samples.
-At the end of the scan the system can send you an e-mail with a direct link to the scanning results that may be opened across a network.
+For any sample, which can be up to 75mm in diameter, the system can automatically optimize x-ray energy and energy filtering using a new maintenance-free X-ray source and automatic 6-position filter changer.
+Large format imaging has been supported by world's fastest hierarchical (InstaRecon®) and multithreaded GPU-accelerated 3D-reconstruction and realistic visualization by surface and volume rendering.
+Please see technical details at: http://bruker-microct.com/products/1272.htm

 • Bone and dental tissue